 The Tomb of Kings

-Like a blind falcon.
+Like a blind falcon

-Taciturn bird gripping my fingers
+With the taciturn bird taking my fingers

 I go down